Paphos Tigers

 The Paphos Tigers are an independent rugby union club based in Paphos, Cyprus.
-They are known as the first independent rugby club in Cyprus.
+They are known as the first independent (not affiliated to the British or UN Military) rugby club in Cyprus.
 They have been established since July 10, 2003.
 The Paphos Tigers have a senior rugby team as well as a minis rugby section which is responsible to develop and promote rugby union in the Paphos region.
 The Tigers compete in various competitions ranging from the 15's, 10's, 7's and beach rugby.
 The minis enter into tag tournaments that run monthly during the season in the different towns.